vectorgrp/sil-kit/docs/usage/demos.rst

    *  -  Notes
       -  This benchmark demo produces timings of a configurable simulation setup. <N> participants exchange <M> of <B> bytes per simulation step with a fixed period of 1ms and run for <S> seconds (virtual time).
          This simulation run is repeated <K> times and averages over all runs are calculated.
+Results for average runtime, speedup (virtual time/runtime), throughput (data size/runtime), message rate (count/runtime) including the standard deviation are printed.
          The demo uses PubSub controllers with the same topic for the message exchange, so each participant broadcasts the messages to all other participants.
 The configuration file ``SilKitConfig_DemoBenchmark_DomainSockets_Off.yaml`` can be used to disable domain socket usage for more realistic timings of TCP/IP traffic.
 With ``SilKitConfig_DemoBenchmark_TCPNagle_Off.yaml``, Nagle's algorithm and domain sockets are switched off.
+         The demo can be wrapped in helper scripts to run parameter scans, e.g., for performance analysis regarding differen message sizes.
+See ``\Demos\Benchmark\msg-size-scaling\Readme.md`` and
+         ``Demos\Benchmark\performance-diff\Readme.md`` for further information.